rkemmere/agk_skin_mod/README.md

 * Full width template and module textareas
 * More row padding for forms
 * Hidden REX vars in system page
+* Hidden article name field in metadata page of article

 Installation
 ------------